 There are several key coping skills that can assist responders and their families in achieving a work life balance, from physical exercise through to social and practical support, particularly with friends and family outside the department and focusing on the positive aspects of the job such as work camaraderie and pride.

 For the newbies, fighting your first fire, or attending your first accident can be powerful, exciting, confronting and above all, real.
 Whilst those first days on the job may be exciting for the responders, it can be quite daunting.
 For some, this may be the first exposure to shift work and overtime while simultaneously having to adjust and settle into a new location.
 Responders and their families report this time can be a baptism by fire, full of changes and new experiences that can happen in a frontline relationship.

-Emergency Services Health proudly sponsor Alongside, with a shared interest in supporting the health and wellbeing of the emergency services community.
+Article thanks to Alongside, who hold a shared interest in supporting the health and wellbeing of the emergency services community.